Developer Guide

 Alternative 1 (Current choice): Retrieve the specified

-.- Pros: As the UI implementation requires listening in on the
+Expense, instantiate a newExpensewith specified edited fields, and replace the retrievedExpensein theExpenseList.- Pros: As the UI implementation requires listening in on the

-object makes the live-refreshing of our UI much more intuitive. - Cons: There is an additional
+ObservableList<Expense>, replacing the previousExpenseobject with a newExpenseobject makes the live-refreshing of our UI much more intuitive. - Cons: There is an additional

-object being instantiated to replace the previousExpense
+Expenseobject being instantiated to replace the previousExpenseobject.

 - Pros: As the UI implementation requires listening in on the